jsandmeyer/camaro-aftermarket-radio-aux-display/README.md

 I used an Arduino Uno and the [Sparkfun CANBUS shield](https://www.sparkfun.com/products/13262) to prove viability.
 With this setup, I was able to snoop on my car's low-speed CANBUS (net 5060) via the main ODB connector using pin 1 for CAN_H and pin 4 for CAN_L and GND.
-Using the [mcp_can library](https://github.com/coryjfowler/MCP_CAN_lib) I was able to read temperature and such.
+Using the [mcp_can library](https://github.com/coryjfowler/MCP_CAN_lib) I was able to read temperature and other data.
-Some light googling got me research for CANBUS IDs for this car and for other GM cars - the data coming out is all similar, and easy to trace in logs, making the Camaro-specific IDs easy to detect.
+Eventually, some light googling got me [some details](https://docs.google.com/spreadsheets/d/1pFdixF6W0XK4SR6pXHIlZaFRo9qM5XmAWOK7JcAQdDM/) regarding CANBUS IDs for this car and for other GM cars.

 My configuration for this was to:
 * Call `CAN0.begin(MCP_STDEXT, CAN_33K3BPS, MCPHZ)` to initialize low-speed CANBUS at 33.3k.
-* For masking and filtering, I set up a mask of `0x00FFE000` and filters of `0x00424000` for tempterautre and `0x003A8000` for the backup sensors.
-* For the second mask, I used `0x00FF0000` and filters `0x00000000` because I don't care about the second register or other signals for this project.
+* To configure the filters, I used online resources to try to determine what different ARB IDs meant, and in some cases, even turned off filtering and simply looked through the stream for messages.
 * Call `CAN0.setMode(MCP_LISTENONLY)` for read-only CANBUS operation

-This combination of calls and this specific library was the only way I could get filtering on extended CANBUS IDs to work.
-For some reason, other options either didn't filter at all, or seemed to filter wrong.

 #### Hardware V2